 I was not paid any more for long or consecutive days worked on jobs 'sold as 8-hour days’.
 Exhausted, frustrated, hot, bothered or otherwise, a chef’s life is governed equally by the demands of the public and one’s commitment to the job.

-(The above are observations, not complaints!)
+These are observations, not complaints!

-Bringing this 'argument' to cricket why, when required to bowl 90-overs in one day, do Test cricketers go home before their job is done?
+Bringing this 'argument' to cricket, why, when required to bowl 90-overs in one day, do Test cricketers go home before their job is done?
 A playing habit that has infuriated me since my first Australian Cricket Tour to the West Indies 1995.

 Test cricket is supposed to be played to a minimum of 90-overs per day, over 6-hours (excluding 30-mins overtime), yet appears to be played to 90-overs OR 6.5-hours, whichever comes first.
 This is wrong!
 It is moving the goal posts, bringing in the boundary, turning the stove off at 9.45pm and not 10pm.

 Now, teams walk off after 30-mins of overtime with sadly any overs not bowled ‘lost to the game’.
 Who chooses to play to those conditions?
 When you see the lethargy and disregard for bowling 90-overs in a day, all Test captains do.

 What's more insulting are bowlers running back to their mark to finish an over so they can fit in another over.
 They've not 'hurried' all day so why start rushing one-minute before stumps???

 The bottom line is 90-overs in a day are scheduled to be played and should be delivered, no matter how long they take to complete.
 Not only for the sake of the game (why deny your team one over of opportunity to win?) but importantly, the humble spectators that pay to watch 90-overs of cricket.